 Saudi society is underpinned by the tenets of Islam.
 Expats, therefore, need to familiarise themselves with the basic guidelines for how to conduct themselves appropriately within Islamic society so as not to cause offence.
 Those who take the time to understand the values behind some Islamic traditions may also find them more tolerable.
 Unlike in Western countries, where secularism is generally encouraged, the Islamic faith directly informs social, political, legal and economic institutions in Saudi Arabia.

 The business culture of Saudi Arabia is prototypically Arabic.
 Great emphasis is placed on personal relationships between associates.
 Saudi businessmen will always prefer to do business with people they are familiar with and who they feel they can trust.
 For this reason, nepotism is prevalent in the Saudi business world and is viewed as both natural and advantageous.

 Establishing personal connections

 The management style that predominates in Saudi Arabia is paternalistic and strictly hierarchical.
-Decisions are made at the top level and clear, direct instructions are then filtered down.
+Decisions are made at the top level, and clear, direct instructions are then filtered down.

 Business etiquette in Saudi Arabia reflects an intimate relationship between spiritual, personal and professional life.
-When greeting new associates, handshakes are common between men; expats should start with the most senior person present.
+When greeting new associates, handshakes are common among men.
+To show the necessary respect, expats should start with the most senior person present.
 Physical contact between unrelated men and women in public is frowned upon.

 Attitude to foreigners in Saudi Arabia